A Brief History of Russian Science Fiction

 The new generation of writers, who have grown up in post-Soviet Russia and the age of the Internet, are far more likely to experiment and produce unusual and interesting stories in the spirit, the wit, and the genre-bending tradition of Bulgakov.
 It’s a great privilege to read and to help share with Anglophone readers the writing of his spiritual successors.

-Alex Shvartsman’s translations from Russian have appeared in F&SF, Asimov’s, Strange Horizons, and many other venues.
-His debut novel Eridani’s Crown was published in 2019.
+Alex Shvartsman’s translations from Russian have appeared in Clarkesworld, F&SF, Asimov’s, Tor.com, and many other venues.
+He’s the author of fantasy novels Eridani’s Crown and The Middling Affliction.